RevanthNandamuri1341b0/HOMEPLUS_V3.0/README.md

 # HOME+ v3.0

-This is a better version than HOME+ v2.0.A third party application is used to create a perfect M2M communication.
+This is a better version than [HOME+ v2.0](https://github.com/RevanthNandamuri1341b0/HOMEPLUS_V2.0).
+A third party application is used to create a perfect M2M communication.

 ## ARDUINO IDE